 These fees may be subject to change and where this is the case you will always be advised of the actual fee in writing and before you make your decision to purchase insurance from us.

-Where we arrange cover which is subject to no commission or a low commission payment from insurers, we will charge an arrangement fee.
+Where we arrange cover, which is subject to no commission or a low commission payment from insurers, we will charge an arrangement fee payable by you.
 We will always advise you of the actual amount when we are providing you with a new or renewal quotation.

-We usually receive a commission from an insurer when placing your business and from a finance company when arranging finance for you.
+We usually receive a commission (a percentage of your payment) from an insurer when placing your business and from a finance company when arranging finance for you.
 We occasionally receive additional remuneration from insurers, finance providers and other associated business partners for business we place with them.
 Please feel free to ask us for any further information.

 HOW AND WHEN TO MAKE PAYMENTS